 Each remote proctoring company does this differently, but ideally, you’ll just need to register the exam on the third-party platform.
 You only need a password-protected exam with a unique URL.
 That’s it.

-Accessing specific software, and sites during math tests
+Restricting/allowing access to software and sites during math tests

 If you want students to complete the math test within specific computer software or application or to access a site, like a resource with formulas or case studies, you want them to refer to.